hansenlab/tricycle_paper_figs/README.md

-This repo contains code to generate all figures for our manuscript **Universal prediction of cell cycle position using transfer learning**
+This repo contains code to generate all figures for our manuscript **Universal prediction of cell cycle position using transfer learning**.

 - All scripts can be found under *scripts* folder.
 - All figures are placed under the *figs* folder.